Chapter 9:

 “Ammy!
 I love your hair SO much!
 Let me braid it!”
 Patricia was so pretty.
 She’d spend tons of time on her own, the others’, and my hair.
 I thought she’d have made a great stylist!
 “I’m so jelly!
 You don’t need make up, or even have to worry about split ends.”

 “You’re right.
 She will absolutely make a perfect lead for Swan Lake.”
 Hearing that come from our instructor dumped a truck load of excitement, anxiety and hope on my tiny shoulders!
-“Amala, I think you should be the lead.
-You’ll have to spend extra time training with me, but I’ve seen that you’re driven, more than anyone!
+“As the lead, Amala will have to spend extra time training with me, but I’ve seen that you’re driven, more than anyone!
 You have a drive that will take you very far in the world of dance.”
-I almost screamed with joy!
-It was what I wanted, to show my father and mother that I was progressing, my worth!
-All the girls knew how I felt, I’d told them before, so when the instructor finally recognized my hard work, I looked to them, hoping for cheers!
+I almost squealed with joy!
+It was all I wanted; to show my father and mother that I was progressing, show my worth!
+I told the girls countless times how I felt; so when the instructor finally recognized my hard work, I looked to them, hoping for cheers!
 I didn’t get them.

 After that, each day became brutal.
 I was drilled relentlessly by our instructor.
 Any movement, every meal, all the songs and positioning were scrutinized to the smallest detail, no matter what!
 Despite all the other girls being around, I was the main focus.
 He’d keep a close eye on me, watching my every step and ultimately, my every fault.
 I left those day feeling totally inadequate, and undeserving.

 “Amala, stay after practice.
 I’d like to work with you a bit more.”
 The others were let out for the day, leaving me alone with him.
 I’d never worked alone with the instructor, so there was an imposing air about the studio.
-He began pushing me further and further, harder than I’d ever worked, and I just couldn’t keep up.
-“I see…” Tangible disappointment. “…I may have to make a few changes…” Scribbling down notes on his clipboard, it made me feel physically sick!
+He began pushing me further and further, harder than I’d ever worked, until I was met with… “I see…” Tangible disappointment. “…I may have to make a few changes.”
+Scribbling down notes on his clipboard, it made me feel physically sick!
 “I had…higher hopes.”
 That was it.

 “I’ll get it, I swear!
 Anything I need to do!”
 I begged, tears about to break from my eyes!